jmcbroome/citation_llm/README.md

 ### Querying

 Beyond working programmatically with database requests and tools like [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), I have written a simple extension for the popular [text-generation-webui](https://github.com/oobabooga/text-generation-webui).
 Simply clone this repository into the extensions folder of your installation of the webui and include citation_llm in your `--extensions` argument.
+Set the url (IP and port) for your database connection (loaded with context_app.py) and the relevant parameters, and all input will include citation context searching and returns.

 ### Drawbacks and Considerations